Steps of the Home Mortgage Process: A Simple Guide to Get Approved Fast

 Next, your mortgage processor will ask you for updated documents, such as:

 It’s important to submit everything quickly and completely.
-Missing pages, unclear copies, or delays can cause underwriting to stop or kick the file back.
+Missing pages, unclear copies, or delays can cause underwriting to stop or return the file.

 Remember, the steps of the home mortgage process move faster when your documents are clean and complete.
 Always double-check before submitting!